Liam-Weitzel/Impasse/README.md

 This software was developed and tested under GNU/Linux systems.
 Other unixoid systems may work also.
 You need a SDL2 library on your system with `offscreen` rendering compiled in.
-It' very likely that the SDL2 version coming with your distribution does not have it enabled.
+It' very unlikely that the SDL2 version coming with your distribution does have it enabled.
 Therefore we are going to compile it ourselves:

 ```